Avast Antivirus Cost and Plan Pricing

 Free vs. Premium

-Basically, the free service has detection for viruses and spyware, but it doesn’t monitor for ransomware, for vulnerabilities or intruders on our Wi-Fi network, or for phishing, which is involved in over one in five business security breaches.1 If you want basic protection, the free subscription is a decent option for one device.
-However, if you want more coverage and coverage for up to 10 devices, go with the Premium plan, which was our choice as you can see in our Avast Antivirus review.
+The free plan covers virus and spyware detection, but it leaves you exposed on a few fronts.
+It lacks protection against ransomware, Wi-Fi vulnerabilities, and phishing, which is involved in over one in five business security breaches.2 If you want basic protection, the free subscription is a decent option for one device.
+However, if you want more coverage and only need antivirus, go with the Silver plan, which was our choice as you can see in our Avast Antivirus review.

 How Much Avast Antivirus for Business Costs